Skip to content

 Returns:

-torch.Tensor: Reward scores for each candidate, extracted from first output head.
+torch.Tensor: Reward scores for each candidate, extracted via rm_score_fn.

 """